Updated August 21, 2023

 - Select the first row for the page break.

-- In the Page Layout Tab, under the page setup section, click on Breaks.
+- In the Page Layout Tab, click on Breaks under the page setup section.

 - Now click on Insert Page Break.

-- In the print preview, we can see that the first set is printed independently while the rest two are together.
+- The print preview shows that the first set is printed independently while the other two are together.

 - To Confirm, we can see below that it is page 1 of the print preview.